MaterializeInc/terraform-aws-msk-privatelink/README.md

 # Materialize + PrivateLink + MSK

-This repository contains a Terraform module that configures a PrivateLink endpoint for an existing Amazon MSK cluster.
+This repository contains a Terraform module that configures a PrivateLink endpoint for an existing Amazon MSK cluster to connect to Materialize.

 The module creates the following resources:
 - Target group for each MSK Broker